C.V.

 Ms. Joseph was the first to teach permaculture design at Merritt College (Oakland, CA), Berkeley Ecology Center, Oakland Botanical Demonstration Gardens, and in NYC at the New York Open Center, Brooklyn Botanic Garden, Brooklyn Society for Ethical Culture, Just Food, The Old Stone House, and NYC Department of Parks and Recreation: participating in numerous panels, workshops and gatherings for diverse organizations.
 Ms Joseph is credentialed by Permaculture Institute of North America as well as Permaculture Institute USA.

-Ms. Joseph designs for public and private projects at every scale and from various aspects.
-Social design, effective communication and event planning are additional areas of her practice.
-An independent artist, permaculture consultant and teacher, Ms. Joseph was employed as the Director of Environmental Education at the Old Stone House of Brooklyn & Washington Park in Park Slope, NY from 2004 – 2018, where she designed, installed and maintained an interactive, educational, public landscape that refers to the Dutch colonial period.
-Comprised of eight garden areas in Washington Park and four areas at the adjacent Middle School 51, the combined gardens beautified over an acre of ground while creating green infrastructure at the top of the Gowanus flood zone.
+Ms. Joseph designs for public and private projects, incorporating social design, effective communication and event planning along with systems development.
+An independent artist, permaculture consultant and teacher, Ms. Joseph was employed as the Director of Environmental Education at the Old Stone House of Brooklyn and the (three acre) Washington Park in Park Slope, NY from 2004 – 2018, where she helped design, install and maintained an interactive, public landscape reflecting the Dutch colonial period.
+The gardens in Washington Park and at the adjacent Middle School 51 beautified over an acre of ground while creating green infrastructure at the top of the Gowanus flood zone and providing educational & community engagement opportunities.

 Ms. Joseph consulted for the UN Headquarters Food Garden 2016 – 2018, presenting and providing support with permaculture students on group gardening days.
 She contributed to the art project S.W.A.L.E., a floating food barge and education center, donating advice, plants and a workshop, in 2016.
 Her community garden work includes mentoring others on non-violent communication techniques, consensus process, increasing access and building leadership.
 She consulted with 596 Acres on their guide: Communication Tips for Community Gardeners.